Over time we've recieved many of the same questions via email or social

 historical performance, which in golf is defined

-a golfer's past performance by strokes-gained category, and also some
+a golfer's past performance by strokes-gained category.
+The full set of

 course-specific adjustments.